-Limiting global temperature rise to 1.5 degrees C will require immediate action to transform nearly every economic sector.
-While most NDCs currently commit to reducing economy-wide GHG emissions, fewer lay out sector-specific goals, which could include both mitigation and adaptation.
-In the next round of NDCs, it is critical that countries set sectoral targets to underpin their top-line emissions-reduction goals.
+Limiting global temperature rise to 1.5 degrees C (2.7 degrees F) will require immediate action to transform nearly every economic sector.
+The previous rounds of NDCs (in 2015 and 2020-2021) saw countries mostly committing to reduce economy-wide GHG emissions; few laid out sector-specific goals for either mitigation or adaptation.
+Countries should use their 2025 NDCs to set sector-specific targets that underpin their top-line emissions-reduction goals.

 About NDC Sectoral Targets

-Establishing ambitious, timebound targets in key areas — such as energy systems (which include electricity and end uses like transport) as well as for food, agriculture and land-use — will be key to driving real and rapid transformation.
+Establishing ambitious, timebound targets in key areas — such as energy, food, agriculture and land-use — will be key to driving real and rapid transformation.
 These can include targets such as gigawatts of renewable energy generation or emissions from a sector.
 Setting these targets can help guide domestic policymaking across the whole of government, jumpstarting a process with ministries to integrate targets into strategic planning.

-Sectoral targets in NDCs also communicate countries’ direction of travel more definitively to all relevant stakeholders, including ministries, public entities, the private sector and investors, which can help drive the investment and policies needed to implement them.
+Sectoral targets also communicate a country’s direction of travel more clearly to all relevant stakeholders, including ministries, public entities, the private sector and investors.
+This can help drive the investment and policies needed to implement its NDC.
 The clearer countries’ climate priorities are at a sectoral level, including targets and financial needs, the better the chance of delivering them and garnering support from key stakeholders.
 Learn more about how to finance an NDC here.

 Aligning NDCs with Global Sectoral Targets

 Global sectoral targets aimed at achieving 1.5 degrees C can offer a framework from which countries set their national sectoral targets.
-There is no perfect way of translating global goals and milestones into national ambition and action, but sectoral targets at a global level can help provide a starting point for where individual countries need to be.
+There is no perfect way of translating global goals and milestones into national ambition and action; however, sectoral targets at a global level can help provide a starting point for where individual countries need to be.

 Explore Global Sectoral Targets for 2030, 2035 and 2050